as7rum/encryption_test/README.md

 ## Tips

-Add a directory file with  DIRECTORY variable.
+Add a directory file with  `DIRECTORY` variable.

 ```python
 DIRECTORY = ''
 ```
-If you need a convenient way for getting directory open your terminal and use 'cd' command and 'pwd' comman after that.
+If you need a convenient way for getting directory open your terminal and use `cd` command and `pwd` comman after that.

 ```bash
 ~ cd /Users/username/...